 - Using Legs – The strength activates the strongest muscles in the body.
 Those who hit their weapons alone can never strike themselves with actual energy.

 - Coiling before Punch – Once your wings are fully extended, the hardest blow doesn’t land.
 When it lands a bit shorter than your entire range of movements, your punch hits hard.
 Imagine a snake before it bites, it waits, it coils, and finally, at the right moment, it bites.
 All that speed comes from coiling and saving energy for the right moment.

 - The angle of punch – Punking at various points can improve your punching power, giving your opponent more puncturing opportunities and hurt.

 These are the basics to keep in mind while you are in a fight.
 These basic steps will be in your muscle memory while you practice for a long enough.

-While you are throwing shots or practicing it in a gym or somewhere, you will find that some people are throwing punch harder and some are creating a very low force that their heavy bags are barely moving.
-The power that a human may produce while throwing shots exists six key factors.
+While you are throwing shots or practicing them in a gym or somewhere, you will find that some people are throwing punches harder and some are creating a very low force that their heavy bags are barely moving.
+The power that a human may produce while throwing shots exists in six key factors.

 Mass – The power is proportional to the frequency in weight periods.
 The more you are, the harder you hit in boxing physics.